dwjoyce/pythonbook/Python as a Calculator.rst

    Modulus (remainder)                     ``%``
    ======================================  ========

-   See Appendix XXXXX for a full list of operators, over and above arithmetic.
+   See Appendix B for a full list of operators, over and above arithmetic.

-   .. todo:: Make Appendix XXXXX

 2. Use brackets to force Python to do a calculation in a particular order
 3. Whole numbers are referred to as integers, fractional numbers are referred to as floats.